mladenadamovic/fjorm/README.md

       Iterator<ImageVote> imageVoteCursorAllTable = imageVoteDao.cursor("vote > 0");
 }}}

-#summary Configuration of the database and note about testing
+#Configuration of the database and note about testing

-= Introduction =
+##Introduction

 To instantiate Dao object, you have to pass a object which extends `DaoProperties` i.e.